 - Report dangerous truck driver behavior.
 If you observe a commercial truck exceeding the speed limit, driving erratically, driving without proper equipment, or driving aggressively, and if it is safe to do so, note the registration numbers on the vehicle.
 A phone call or letter detailing the time, place, and behavior may prevent a future accident.

-If, unfortunately, someone you know has been injured in a tractor trailer accident, or you have another question for one of our attorneys, please call 337-439-2450 (Toll Free: 866-281-4774) or e-mail our office to arrange a free and confidential consultation.
+If, unfortunately, someone you know has been injured in an accident, or you have another question for one of our attorneys, please call 337-439-2450 (Toll Free: 866-281-4774) or e-mail our office to arrange a free and confidential consultation.
 We will respond quickly to your inquiry.
-For more information, see Practicing Law on the right.

 24 Hour Response